-Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Program is required by Federal, State or County offered by another governmental, non-profit or civic legislation times of emergencies and involved in a number of local and regional groups in public safety and emergency management.
+Program benefits/serves the ENTIRE Community and adds to their quality of life developed a number of policies being adopted by other agencies.
+Collaboration: We have developed a number of interlocal agreements for times of emergencies and involved in a number of local and regional groups in public safety and emergency management.
 We are utilizing a number of free resources for our new Safety Program and joint funding projects for the Safety Program.